Home » South American Insurance » Insurance in Suriname

 The image shows the flag of Suriname.
 Insurance in Suriname – World Insurance Companies Logos

-List of Insurance Companies Logos and Names in Suriname – World Insurance Companies Logos..
-Research and compare insurers to find the one that best suits your needs.
+List of Insurance Companies Logos and Names in Suriname – World Insurance Companies Logos.
+Research and compare insurance companies to find the one that best suits your needs.

 The image shows a photo of Suriname flood in 2022.

-The photo shows the Suriname floods in 2022.
-The 2022 Suriname floods beginning in March have affected Indigenous and Maroon settlement areas in the eastern part of Suriname.
-The floods were caused by the La Niña weather phenomenon, which replaced the short dry season (beginning of February to the beginning of April) in 2022
+The photo shows the 2022 Suriname floods.
+The Surinam floods of 2022, which began in March, affected the indigenous and Maroon settlement areas in the eastern part of Surinam.
+The floods were caused by the La Niña weather phenomenon, which replaced the short dry season (early February to early April) in 2022.

 From Wikipedia